ejpcmac/gnucash-toolbox/README.md

 # gnucash-toolbox

-A CLI toolbox to work with GnuCash databases.
+A toolbox to work with GnuCash databases.

 *This is a work in progress, please look at the `develop` branch for ongoing development.*